dataclass-mapper/dataclass-mapper/docs/features/simple_type.rst

 Contructing from Value
 ^^^^^^^^^^^^^^^^^^^^^^

-For extracting a single value, only the ``CREATE`` mode is possible.
+For constructing from a single value, both the `CREATE` and `UPDATE` mode are possible.

 .. doctest::